Dcycle-by-WUM/technical-assesment-python/README.md

 ## What You Need to Do

 ### 1. Run the Application
-First, try to run the application and see what happens.
-You'll likely encounter some issues.
+First, try to run the application.

 ### 2. Identify and Fix Issues
 Look for: